Prabhat8991/DSA-/out/production/dsa/phase2/array_problems.md

 1. Remove duplicates from array.
 [Hint: Think if elements not equal then shift left, 2 pointers]
 2. Shift all zeroes to end.
 [Hint: Always keep zero tracking counter intact unless swapped]
 3. Left rotate array by D places.
+[Hint: Try to derive quick formula]
 4. Maximum difference problem with order, such that j > i.
 [Hint: Keep track of minimum from left to right and treat every element as j]
 5. Stock Buy sell.
 [Hint: Surprisingly small solution.
 Incremental Profits adds up to max profit]
 6. Trapping rain water [Hint: Precalculate left max and right max for each element]